crazoter/Genshin-Lyre-Overlay/README.md

 # Genshin Lyre Overlay AKA Venti Sensei
-A Python program that highlights the notes when you play the lyre on Genshin Impact.
+A suite of programs built in Python to improve your lyre playing experience.

-Comes with an exe to work out of the box for non-programmers.
+Comes with exes to work out of the box for non-programmers.

 ## Main-overlay.py / Main-overlay.exe
 * The Window will overlay the keystrokes on the buttons for quality of life, and also animate the buttons you will have to press.